 Trade receivables represent charges to tenants for rentals and utilities which are normally collectible within 20 days from billing date.
 These include receivable earned but not yet billed arising from straight-line recognition of lease income from covered lessees.
-These are covered by security deposits by tenants equivalent to 3 months rent paid by the lessees.
-All overdue and unpaid rent, dues and charges, if any, are subject to interest at 18% per annum and penalty of 24% per annum.
-Interest and penalties from late payments amounted to P2.6 million and P4.7 million for the nine months ended September 30, 2022 and 2021, respectively.
+These are covered by security deposits by tenants equivalent to 3 month rent paid by the lessees.
+All overdue and unpaid rent, dues and charges, if any, are subject to interest at 1% - 18% per annum and penalty of 18% - 24% per annum.
+Interest and penalties from late payments amounted to P4.5 million and P2.6 million for the nine months ended September 30, 2023 and 2022, respectively.

-Advances to officers and employees pertain to salary and loans granted by the Group which are collectible through salary deduction and are non-interest bearing.
-This also represents advances for project costs, marketing activities, travel and other expenses arising from the ordinary course of business which are liquidated upon the accomplishment of the purposes for which the advances were granted.
+Advances to officers and employees represents advances for project costs, marketing activities, travel and other expenses arising from the ordinary course of business which are liquidated upon the accomplishment of the purposes for which the advances were granted.